adafruit/Bluefruit-Swift-Playground-Book/README.md

 # Bluefruit-Swift-Playground-Book
-Control your Bluefruit board via. iPad thru your Swift Playground book!
+Control your Bluefruit LE board via iPad through your Swift Playground book!

 Ever thought about creating a Swift playground book?
 If so, this is the learn guide for you!
 In the process of creating a Swift Playground book for use with Adafruit's Bluefruit devices, I noticed that there's very little public information available on the subject.
 Hopefully this guide will help share what I've learned with the world.